revl/autoforge/README.md

 ## Packages

-An Autoforge package is a collection of C/C++ source files combined with a project definition file.
+An Autoforge package is a directory containing C/C++ source files and a project definition file.
+The name of the file must match the name of the directory, and the file extension must be `.yaml`.
 Among other parameters, the project definition file specifies a template that the package uses, which, in turn, determines the type of binary that the package produces.

 Because project templates encapsulate a great deal of complexity that comes with using Autotools, the structure of the project definition